mileweb/docs-content-cdn/docs/portal/properties/testing-property.md

 # Testing Property

 Before you deploy your property to production, we recommend you test and verify your property to make sure it works as expected.
 CDN360 has a dedicated staging environment for this purpose.
-You can follow the steps in the [Deploying Your Property](</docs/portal/properties/deploying-property.md>) section to deploy to the staging environment.
+You can follow the steps in [Deploying Your Property](</docs/portal/properties/deploying-property.md>) to deploy the property to the staging environment.

 ## Testing Your Property in Staging

 CDN360 provides a staging environment for you to test your property configurations without affecting production.
 Sending your test traffic to the servers in the staging environment is a way for you to make sure the behavior is what you expect.
 The staging servers can be found by the hostname `staging.qtlgslb.com`.
-You can also see their IP address by issuing the following command:
+You can also see their IP addresses by issuing the following command:

 ```bash
 $ dig staging.qtlgslb.com